thealkalineknight/Journal/2023/Lavyrinthos.md

-Privated for now
+Coming soon

 This is a demo game I worked on a year ago.
-It still gets some updates for fun.
+It's deprecated and interesting when I started off, but now I see all the questionable design choices.
 It is a raycaster with some addtional features like rotating sprites, complex enemy intellegence varying with NPC type, locked doors, secrets, weapons, pickups, a UI, and a level 2 that is accessible but it takes longer for me to do art than program.